In-Browser Coding Interview Practice for Data...

 The environment includes the libraries you would expect in a DE interview: pandas, numpy, collections, itertools, heapq, json, csv, re, datetime, and typing.
 You don't need to import standard library modules (they are available by default), but you can import them explicitly if you prefer.

 Execution happens within 2 seconds for most problems.
 The 30-second timeout matches what you would encounter in a real coding interview.
 If your code times out, it usually means your solution has an algorithmic issue (e.g., O(n^2) when O(n) is possible), not that the system is slow.
-The grader provides specific feedback about why the timeout occurred and what optimization to consider.
+The evaluator provides specific feedback about why the timeout occurred and what optimization to consider.

 Real PySpark for Distributed Data Processing Questions